chintan-meesho/Pytorch/README.md

 # Pytorch
-All resources and code for pytorch
+All resources and code for pytorch.
+Also find links and resorces to get more understading on pytorch.